 As an IT and networking enthusiast, I am intrigued about all aspects of computer networking and network engineering and work full time as a network engineer.

-I am also grateful to have had the opportunity to share some of my knowledge and insights through my writing via the APNIC blog for which I was included in their Top 3 ‘How to’ posts in 2021 with my article “Edge router and BNG optimization”.
-Also found it pretty cool to have had my IPv6/NDP article covered by Packet Pushers in this podcast.
+I am also grateful to have had the opportunity to share some of my knowledge and insights through my writing via the APNIC blog.
+Two of my articles made it to their “Three of the best” posts in 2021 with my “Edge router and BNG optimization” article, and in 2023 with my “IPv6 architecture and subnetting guide” article—I additionally talked about my IPv6 Architecture article on a Packet Pushers podcast here.

-In addition to my day job, I also selectively (occasionally) offer consultancy services to ISPs around the world, helping them implement best practices and optimise their configurations.
+In addition to my day job, I also used to selectively offer consultancy services to ISPs around the world, helping them implement best practices and optimise their configurations.

 In my spare time, I enjoy sharing my knowledge and insights with others, and I publish a variety of networking-related content on this site for Telcos and ISPs.
 I also enjoy photography and music, and I am the proud operator of my own network (AS149794).